Travix-International/Hystrix.Dotnet/samples/Hystrix.Dotnet.Samples.AspNet/README.md

 In order to use Hystrix.Dotnet in ASP.NET we need to do the following steps.

+Reference those packages

+* Hystrix.Dotnet.AspNet
+* Hystrix.Dotnet.WebConfiguration

-Add a dependency to the package `Hystrix.Dotnet.AspNet` using the Manage NuGet Packages window, or by using the Package Manager Console and issue the following command.
+using the Manage NuGet Packages window, or by using the Package Manager Console and issue the following command.

 ```
 Install-Package Hystrix.Dotnet.AspNet
+Install-Package Hystrix.Dotnet.WebConfiguration
 ```

 (Optional) Add our custom configuration to the `web.config`.